-Article Summary: LinkedIn is an integral part of your job search.
-LinkedIn complements and extends your credibility and therefore enhances your attractiveness as a job candidate.
+Article Summary: LinkedIn for Job Hunters outlines three very important suggestions for creating a must-read profile.
+LinkedIn® is an integral part of your job search.
+LinkedIn® complements and extends your credibility and therefore enhances your attractiveness as a job candidate.
 Imagine you were an executive comparing two candidates—both with stellar credentials.
-One has only a resume, while the other presents a resume and a well-messaged LinkedIn profile, complete with glowing recommendations from former bosses, colleagues, staff, and clients.
+One has only a resume, while the other presents a resume and a well-messaged LinkedIn® profile, complete with glowing recommendations from former bosses, colleagues, staff, and clients.
 Whom would you prefer to interview?
-The power of LinkedIn is the access it provides to information about you, information that you define and control, and information not available anywhere else.
-This article focuses on optimizing your LinkedIn content and messaging.
+The power of LinkedIn® is the access it provides to information about you, information that you define and control, and information not available anywhere else.
+This article focuses on optimizing your LinkedIn® content and messaging.
 [This article was originally written for the American Marketing Association Executive Circle]

-LINKEDIN FOR JOB HUNTERS – TIPS TO CREATE A MUST-READ PROFILE
+LINKEDIN FOR JOB HUNTERS – CREATE A MUST-READ PROFILE

 Copyright © 2010.
 The Chief Storyteller®, LLC.